paulpiercejr/USGA-Course/README.md

 # USGA-Course
-Code for Python webscrape of USGA data and SQL Database
+Code for Python webscrape of USGA data and creation of SQL Database